learnbyexample/Ruby_Regexp/README.md

 # E-book

-You can download the book from https://leanpub.com/rubyregexp
+* You can download the book from https://leanpub.com/rubyregexp (Minimum price: Free)

-Minimum price: Free
+* For those in India, visit https://www.instamojo.com/learnbyexample/ruby-regexp/

 <br>